Dortmund: 18th, 19th and early 20th centuries

 With the Reichsdeputationshauptschluss resolution in 1803, Dortmund was added to the Principality of Nassau-Orange-Fulda, with as a result that it was no longer a free imperial city.
 William V, Prince of Orange-Nassau did not want stolen areas and therefore let his son Prince Willem Frederik (the later King William I of the Netherlands) take possession of the city and the principality.
 This prince held its entry on 30 June 1806, and as such the County of Dortmund then became part of the principality.
 On 12 July 1806, most of the Nassau principalities were deprived of their sovereign rights by means of the Rhine treaty.
 In October of the same year, the County of Dortmund was occupied by French troops and was added to the Grand Duchy of Berg on 1 March 1808.
 It is the capital of the Ruhr department.
 In 1808 Dortmund becomes capital of French satellite Ruhr (department).
 At the Congress of Vienna in 1815, the entire Grand Duchy of Berg, including Dortmund, was added to the Kingdom of Prussia.
 The state mining authority of the Ruhr area was founded in 1815 and moved from Bochum to Dortmund.
 Within the Prussian Province of Westphalia, Dortmund was a district seat within Regierungsbezirk Arnsberg until 1875, when it became an urban district within the region.

 During the industrialisation of Prussia, Dortmund became a major centre for coal and steel.
 The town expanded into a city, with the population rising from 57,742 in 1875 to 379,950 in 1905.
 Sprawling residential areas like the North, East, Union and Kreuz district sprang up in less than 10 years.
 In 1920, Dortmund was one of the centres for resistance to the Kapp Putsch – a right-wing military coup launched against the Social Democratic-led government.
-Radical workers formed a Red Army who fought the freikorps units involved in the coup.
-On 11 January 1923, the Occupation of the Ruhr was carried out by the invasion of French and Belgian troops into the Ruhr.
-The French Prime Minister Raymond Poincaré was convinced that Germany failed to comply the demands of the Treaty of Versailles.
-On the morning of 31 March 1923, it came to the sad culmination of this French-German confrontation.
+In the Ruhr uprising, radical workers formed the 50,000-man Ruhr Red Army in hopes of setting up a soviet-style government.
+They were defeated with considerable loss of life by government and Freikorps units.
+On 11 January 1923, French and Belgian troops occupied the Ruhr.
+French Prime Minister Raymond Poincaré was responding to Germany's failure to comply with the reparations demands of the Treaty of Versailles.
+The occupation lasted until August 1925.